 We now care for patients in the boroughs of Bromley and Bexley in addition to Lambeth, Southwark and Lewisham.
 Many of our services, such as Trauma and Neurosurgery, are delivered on a regional basis, whilst people from throughout the UK and beyond come to us for our world renowned specialist services such as Liver and Fetal Medicine.

 As a result of the integration we operate as one Trust across many sites.
-Over the next five years we will transform King’s into a fundamentally new kind of Trust built around patient need, offering all our patients – local, national and international – the highest quality of care.
+We are transforming King’s into a fundamentally new kind of Trust built around patient need, offering all our patients – local, national and international – the highest quality of care.
 We will deliver this as part of a joined-up and well-managed healthcare system, built in partnership with GPs, commissioners and other healthcare providers.

 Health and social care services are working together with the voluntary sector to provide more joined up and improved care for people who live in Bromley.